Poll devices on the network to learn their attributes.

 Active Directory domain

-these attributes, it prioritizes the value learned through network traffic first and
+prioritizes the value learned through network traffic first and then through an

-then through an integration (including asset attribute polling) second.
-The basic
+integration (including asset attribute polling) second.
+The basic logic is as

-learned value learned through the same type of integration.
-It won’t replace
+value learned through the same type of integration.
+It won't replace a value

-a value learned through network traffic or through another type of
+learned through network traffic or through another type of integration.

 Alternatively, you can use the free

-protocol polling.
-You can download the plugin onto a supported firewall and
+polling.
+You can download the plugin onto a supported firewall and configure a

 Cortex XSOAR.